CVE-2026-3843

 Remediation

-Proactive Monitoring: Monitor HTTP access logs for requests to /php/request.php containing suspicious SQL syntax or anomalous parameter values.
+Proactive Monitoring: Monitor network traffic for anomalous HTTP POST requests directed at /php/request.php containing suspicious SQL keywords.

 Exploitation status